markrickert/GitArchive/README.md

 Archival script for pulling down a complete git repository, branches and all.

+Here is the stuff this script does:

+1. Clones the repository
+2. Fetches all remote branches
+3. Compresses the folder
+4. Deletes the cloned folder.

+Your remote repository is left untouched by this script.

 ## Installation
 Simple: Download the script and run it wil the `sh` command.